SmoothHacker/Tuscan-Leather/README.md

 This fuzzer allows us to run snapshot instances of the linux kernel for use in fuzzing.
 This allows us incredible performance and determinism since we can control what gets executed inside the kernel and know about it.
 Performance has been possible because of the [Kernel Virtual Machine](https://www.linux-kvm.org/page/Main_Page) (KVM).
-A bootloader allows us to boot linux from start, create the snapshot, fuzz, and restore all in KVM.
+A bootloader allows us to boot linux, create a snapshot, fuzz, and restore all in KVM.

 ## Usage

-`./LateRegistration <bzImage> <initrd>`
+`./LateRegistration <Path to bzImage> <initrd>`

 ## Future Plans